meshcloud/meshcloud-docs/docs/meshstack.identity-federation.md

 ### Identity Lookup

-meshStack allows Customer Admins to [quickly onboard team members](./meshcloud.workspace.md#invite-users-to-a-meshworkspace-team) with an assisted onboarding workflow.
+meshStack allows Workspace Managers to [quickly onboard team members](./meshcloud.workspace.md#invite-users-to-a-meshworkspace-team) with an assisted onboarding workflow.
 This onboarding workflow features an autocomplete and search for user identities in an enterprise user directory.
 This search process is called identity lookup.

 meshStack supports configuration of an optional identity lookup source.
 When possible, IAM architects should give preference to using the configured identity provider also as as an identity lookup source.